Kang-Jh/understanding-react/README.md

 1. [Under the hood of React's hooks](https://medium.com/the-guild/under-the-hood-of-reacts-hooks-system-eb59638c9dba)
 2. [Deep dive: How do React hooks really work?](https://www.netlify.com/blog/2019/03/11/deep-dive-how-do-react-hooks-really-work/)

+## Feedback

+I'm not a native English speaker and live far from the English.
+So Grammar and choice of words might be inappropriate.
+And also I'm new to programming I might have wrong understanding about React.
+So if you wanna feedback about anything.
+Please let me know.

 ## License of Packages